George G. M. James: Criticism

-Professor of philosophy Ulstad Karin, reviewing the book in the academic journal Kritike, states that it isn't a genuine work of scholarship, but rather "a plea for justice and reformation, a call to turn the tide of racism washing over his time".
+Professor of philosophy Kristian Urstad, reviewing the book in the academic journal Kritike, states that it is not a genuine work of scholarship, but rather "a plea for justice and reformation, a call to turn the tide of racism washing over his time".
 He writes that:

-Stolen Legacy has strongly influenced the Afrocentric school of history, including leading exponents such as Asa Hillaird, Yosef Ben-Jochannan and Molefi Kete Asante.

-Lefkowitz–Bernal arguments

 In the 1990s, classics professor Mary Lefkowitz emerged as a prominent critic of Afrocentrism and of James.
-Her critique of Stolen Legacy showed that the book tries to look scholarly but is ultimately a pseudohistory which is disingenuous and extremely tendentious in its conclusions.
+Her critique of Stolen Legacy showed that the book tries to look scholarly but is ultimately a pseudohistory that is disingenuous and extremely tendentious in its conclusions.
 Lefkowitz makes the following arguments: